rubenbalbastre/pinn-gravitational-waves/README.md

 This folder is currently created as an example but note that strictly this should not be uploaded to the repository.

 Two folders (input and output) are contained in data folder.
 Consequent folders are contained here for each experiment.
-For example: case_2/schwarzschild/models/test_1_cos.
+For example: *case_2/schwarzschild/models/test_1_cos*.
 Inside this folder, one will find:

 - solutions: weights of the neural networks
 - predictions: orbit, equation of motion and waveform predictions as well as true values
 - train_img_for_gif: images of a train and a test waveform for each training epoch

+Also, one will find a table in *case_2/schwarzschild/metrics/* called *losses.csv* which keeps record of results for different models in *case_2/schwarzschild/models/*

 ### Code